green-coding-solutions/example-applications/wordpress-official-starter/README.md

 If you do want to start with an importable SQL dump / fileystem or example here: https://github.com/green-coding-berlin/example-applications/tree/main/wordpress-mariadb-data

+## Prerequisites

+This example uses our [Puppeteer Chrome Container](https://hub.docker.com/r/greencoding/puppeteer-chrome) and will download it on the first measurement if you did not already pull it.

+If you do want to alter this container you can also build it yourself from [Puppeteer Chrome Container](https://github.com/green-coding-berlin/example-applications/tree/main/puppeteer-chrome).
+Only be sure to update the `usage_scenario.json` with the local image identifier.

 ## Deploy with docker compose

 ```